Preparing For Storms/Flooding: Owners Of Fuel Oil Tanks

 - connections to the tank (fill pipe, vent, gauge, bungs) should be water tight;

 - if the fill port or top of the vent could be flooded, the cap to the fill pipe should be securely fastened and the vent pipe should be extended to above the worst case water level.

 These precautions should also be taken for underground tanks or tanks in basements.

 In the Event of an Oil Spill

 In some cases, the oil mixes with the water that floods your home.
-If so, do NOT pump the water out into your yard.
+If so, do NOT pump the water out into your yard -- doing so constitutes a release of petroleum.
 The oil may spread and contaminate other areas, including nearby wells, water bodies and homes.

 If a layer of oil is on water in a basement, you can minimize the amount of oil spread on walls and floors and the amount of other damage to your property by removing the oil before pumping the water out.

-For more information on steps to minimize the damage and finish the cleanup quickly see the New York State Dept. of Health's publication "What Do Homeowners Need to Know About Oil Spills and Flooding." (see "Links Leaving DEC's website" at right).
+For more information on steps to minimize the damage and finish the cleanup quickly, see NYSDOH's publication "What Homeowners Need to Know About Oil Spills and Flooding." (see "Links Leaving DEC's website" at right).